splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 The receiver accepts data formatted as Fluent Forward events through a TCP connection.
 All three Fluent event types, message, forward, and packed forward, are supported, including compressed packed forward.

-.. note:: Fluentd is deactivated by default for Linux and Windows.
+.. caution:: Fluentd is deactivated by default for Linux and Windows.
 To activate it, use the ``--with-fluentd`` option when installing the Collector for Linux, or the ``with_fluentd = 1`` option when installing the Collector for Windows.

 Get started
 ======================